eklos/nr1-account-usage-cost/README.md

 Currently, app-specific configuration is hardcoded into the `/src/config/srttings.json` script, and changes will need to be made in this file at the moment.
 The following cofiguration attributes are available:

 ### masterAccount
 (*mandatory*) The master account number of the customer's account must be specified here.
+If the master account is not fouund, then a critical toast message will be displayed.

 ### proUserUnitCost
 For Professional License accounts, this is the unit cost per FSO user per month.